OctoQuinn/OctoEverywhere-Api-Docs/docs/App-OctoEverywhere-API.md

 The OctoEverywhere App API allows apps to get information from the OctoEverywhere service relating to an existing App Connection they have established.

 Right now the information that can be queried is limited, but it can be expanded in the future.
-If there's any functionatliy of information you would like to see added to better your app, please reachout and we can discuss it.
+If there's any functionality of information you would like to see added to better your app, please reach out and we can discuss it.

 ### The Info API